Skip to content

 Conclusion

 The food-first view is one of the most important ideas in sports nutrition.
-At the pro level, it does not mean avoiding supplements altogether.
+At the professional level, it does not mean avoiding supplements altogether.
 Instead, it means building nutrition in the right order — whole food as the base, targeted supplements used only where they earn their place.

-In the end, the athletes who perform at the top for the longest careers are not the ones with the biggest supplement stacks.
+The athletes who perform at the top for the longest careers are not the ones with the biggest supplement stacks.
 Instead, they are the ones whose nutrition rests on a strong base of real food, with supplements used only where the evidence and the setting call for them.

 At the elite level, food comes first.
 But not always alone.